Let’s say that you think you’re funny. As far as you’re concerned, a sense of humor is one of your core strengths.

 The more data points you could learn about how others see us, the more you could improve how your communication is heard— and how the world sees you.

-That’s exactly what this book is about.
+That’s exactly what the Fascinate System is built on.

-You're about to see yourself in a new way.
+When you take the Fascinate Test you begin to see yourself in a new way.
 You might never see yourself quite the same again.